EV home charger

 Source: ANWB

 Tip for overview costs: At certain EV Chargers you can measure and track the consumption of the electricity.
 You can also have an extra meter connected in the fuse box.
 This way you can see exactly what a full battery costs you.
-For example, our online consumption monitor is ideal for keeping track on your costs.
+For example, our digital kWh meter or HomeWizard P1 Meter are ideal for keeping track on your costs.

 Installation costs for EV Charger at home